python-poetry/poetry/docs/pyproject.md

 {{% /note %}}

 {{% warning %}}
-If a VCS is being used, files matched by its ignore settings (for example by `.gitignore` for git) are excluded from the built distributions even when their parent directory is listed under `packages`.
+If a VCS is being used, files matched by its ignore settings (for example, by `.gitignore` for Git) are excluded from the built distributions even when their parent directory is listed under `packages`.
 This can be surprising if a `packages` entry points at generated code or another path that is intentionally kept out of version control.
 To ship such files, add them back via